Lyall-A/Derek/Derekputer/README.md

 * Debian stable
   * Installed via debootstrap
+* Armbian build
+  * Used for some patches and files needed
+* Armbian firmware
+  * Used to install the firmware required for some drivers to work
 * Linux
-  * Linux Image, Modules and DTB for Derek OS
+  * Linux Image, Modules and DTB's for Derek OS
 * Trusted Firmware A
   * Creates the BL31 binary required for U-Boot to compile
 * U-Boot